City-Bureau/city-scrapers-template/docs/_docs/04-development.md

 Congratulations - this means that Scrapy is working and we are ready to contribute!

-If you're have any trouble at this point, here are some options:
+If you're having any issues at this point, here are some options:
 - Talk to other contributors on [Slack](https://citybureau.slack.com/) or at our [Meetups](https://www.meetup.com/codeforpgh/).
 It's very likely that someone else has encountered your situation before and can *quickly* point you in the right direction.
 - See if your problem shows up in our [issues](https://github.com/bonfirefan/city-scrapers-pitt/issues) page.
 - Google the error message